-- Investments will primarily be made in European currencies.
-Additionally, investments may be made in other currencies; - If deemed necessary by the manager, risks such as currency risks may be hedged relative to the index; - To the extent that the assets are not invested in the aforementioned financial instruments, there is the possibility to invest the assets in certain money market instruments (such as certificates of deposit and commercial paper), money market funds, or to hold them in the form of cash equivalents; - Additional income can be generated through "repurchase agreements" ("repos") and "lending transactions" (lending securities from the investment portfolio); - The global exposure of this Sub-fund is determined using the commitment method; - Contrary to what is stated in the prospectus, no accountability is provided in the annual report regarding the leverage financing used by this Sub-fund; - The manager of Goldman Sachs Paraplufonds 1 N.V. has the authority to enter into short-term loans as a debtor on behalf of the Sub-fund; - Transactions with affiliated parties will occur on market terms; - The Sub-fund invests in financial instruments in accordance with its investment policy.
-The major stock markets are located in Europe.
-Possible examples include London, Paris, and Frankfurt; - The Sub-fund will not invest more than ten percent of its managed assets in units of participation in other investment institutions
+- Investments will be made in various currencies; - If the manager deems it necessary, risks such as currency risks can be hedged against the index; - To the extent that the assets are not invested in the aforementioned financial instruments, there is the possibility of investing the assets in certain money market instruments (such as certificates of deposit and commercial paper), money market investment funds, or holding them in the form of cash; - Additional income can be generated through "repurchase agreements" ("repos") and "lending transactions" (lending securities from the investment portfolio); - The 'global exposure' of this Sub-fund is determined using the 'commitment' method; - Contrary to what is stated in the prospectus, no information is provided in the annual report on the leverage used by this Sub-fund; - The manager of Goldman Sachs Paraplufonds 1 N.V. has the authority to enter into short-term loans as a debtor on behalf of the Sub-fund; - Transactions with affiliated parties will be conducted on market-standard terms; - The Sub-fund invests globally in financial instruments in line with the investment policy.
+Key stock markets are located worldwide, with notable examples being New York, London, and Tokyo; - The Sub-fund may invest up to 20% of the fund's assets via Stock Connect in Chinese A-shares issued by companies based in the People's Republic of China (PRC).
+China A-shares are renminbi-denominated 'A' shares listed on stock exchanges in mainland China.
+Stock Connect is a program established to facilitate investments in Chinese stock markets.
+At the time of the prospectus publication, the Stock Connect program between Shanghai and Shenzhen with Hong Kong is active.
+Stock Connect consists of a 'Northbound Trading Link', allowing investors in Hong Kong and abroad to buy and hold Chinese A-shares listed on the Shanghai Stock Exchange (SSE) and the Shenzhen Stock Exchange (SZSE), and a 'Southbound Trading Link', enabling investors in mainland China to buy and hold shares listed on the Stock Exchange of Hong Kong Limited (SEHK).
+Consequently, the Sub-fund may be exposed to risks specific to the PRC, including but not limited to geographical concentration risk, risks related to changes in PRC's political, social, or economic policies, marketability and volatility risks, RMB currency risk, and tax risks related to the PRC.
+The Sub-fund is also subject to specific risks associated with investing via Stock Connect, such as guota restrictions, trading restrictions, limitations on foreign shareholding interests, trading suspension, withdrawal of participating shares, clearing and settlement risks, custody risks, uncertainties regarding recognition of ownership rights or interests in shares, fluctuations in Chinese A-share prices - particularly when Stock Connect is inactive but the PRC market is open - regulatory risks, and operational risks.
+Stock Connect is a relatively new trading program, which means that some rules have not been tested and are subject to change.
+This could have negative consequences for the Sub-fund. - The Sub-fund will not invest more than ten percent of the managed assets in units of participation in other investment institutions

-2.9 Dividend policy
+2.8 Dividend policy